manas-anarov/core/README.md

 # Hello GitHub
-No money no funney  local
+No money no funney  remote